logeshwaranb1106/Customer-Churn-Prediction/README.md

 # 📉 Customer Churn Prediction

 A machine learning project to predict customer churn using supervised learning techniques.
-This project aims to identify customers who are likely to leave a service or subscription, enabling proactive retention strategies.
+This project aims to identify customers who are likely to leave a service or subscription, enabling proactive retention.

 ## 🚀 Project Overview